mit-cml/iot-website-source/docs/src/app/pages/TeacherIntro.md

 switches and relays) to a controller.
-They can use App Inventor to program the controller to trigger the connected devices (like turning on lights, playing sounds, or moving motors), or signal events to other devices, <em>including smartphones running student App Inventor apps</em>.
+They can use App Inventor to program the controller to trigger the connected devices (like turning on lights, playing sounds, or moving motors), or signal events to other devices, <em>including smartphones running you students' App Inventor apps</em>.

 This first release of MIT App Inventor IoT supports the Arduino 101